NVIDIA-Genomics-Research/GenomeWorks/cudapoa/README.md

 # CUDAPOA

 The `cudapoa` package provides a GPU-accelerated implementation of the [Partial Order Alignment](https://simpsonlab.github.io/2015/05/01/understanding-poa/) algorithm.
 It is heavily influenced by [SPOA](https://github.com/rvaser/spoa) and in many cases can be considered a GPU-accelerated replacement.
-Features include:

 ## Library
 Built as `libcudapoa.[so|a]`